-(j) IFRS 16 Leases:
+(i) Leases:

 (i) Lease definition:

 At inception of a contract, the Bank assesses whether a contract is or contains a lease based on the definition of a lease.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.